fabric/fabric/docs/usage/tasks.rst

 Switching it up
 ~~~~~~~~~~~~~~~

-Finally, while we've been keeping our fabfile package neatly organized and
+We've been keeping our fabfile package neatly organized and importing it in a
-importing it in a straightforward manner, the filesystem layout doesn't
+straightforward manner, but the filesystem layout doesn't actually matter here.
-actually matter here.
-All Fabric's loader cares about is the names the modules
+All Fabric's loader cares about is the names the modules are given when they're
-are given when they're imported.
+imported.

 For example, if we changed the top of our root ``__init__.py`` to look like
 this::